qbc2016/AgentScope/docs/sphinx_doc/en/source/tutorial/209-workstation.md

   ![img](https://img.alicdn.com/imgextra/i3/O1CN01YngTye1OkLLucIm0A_!!6000000001743-2-tps-1500-783.png)

   Step 4: Drag two Dialog Agents and one UserAgent node from the Agents section on the left, and an Image Synthesis node from the Tools section.
-Arrange these nodes in the SequentialPipeline from top to bottom in the following order: DialogAgent, DialogAgent, ImageSynthesis, UserAgent, representing the game host agent, scene agent, image generation tool, and user agent in the game, respectively.
+Arrange these nodes in the SequentialPipeline from top to bottom in the following order: DialogAgent, DialogAgent, ImageSynthesis, UserAgent, representing the game host agent, scene agent, image synthesis tool, and user agent in the game, respectively.

   ![img](https://img.alicdn.com/imgextra/i3/O1CN01dRWMkM1Unu7sUITsp_!!6000000002563-2-tps-1500-785.png)